-The reality is that many organizations are encumbered by legacy infrastructure and have been slow to react.
+The reality is that many organisations are encumbered by legacy infrastructure and have been slow to react.
 Many only tested the waters and were left with complex, mixed environments of on-premises IT infrastructure, private cloud, multicloud and even “legacy” cloud.

 "Going cloud-first today creates the risk of a never-ending cycle of tail chasing.
 As the hockey saying goes, skate to where the puck is going and not to where it has been.
 This is what we at DXC Technology mean by Cloud Right."

 A cloud-first approach involves simply adopting the cloud at whatever cost.
 But another approach — the Cloud Right™ approach — involves looking at the changing landscape and making the right technology investments at the right time.
-The cloud has evolved, and we can all take advantage, but each IT organization is on a different leg of the journey.
+The cloud has evolved, and we can all take advantage, but each IT organisation is on a different leg of the journey.

 What has changed in the landscape?